serpsbotapi/gkpt/README.md

 ```

 ### Bugs & Issues
 Please use the issues section to report any bugs.
-Before opening a new issue, please considering looking through the existing issues to find any possible solution.
+Before opening a new issue, please consider looking through the existing issues to find any possible solution.

 ### Contact Us
 For queries, contact us at **sales[at]serpsbot.com**.